-- A high degree of income inequality may also result in the concentration of political power in a few individuals through an alliance between power and wealth. - Rising income inequality in itself is not necessarily bad, depending on the circumstances accompanying it.
-For example, if the rising income inequality is accompanied by rising real incomes for every income group from the lowest to the highest, it is much more acceptable than if it is accompanied by falling real incomes for some of the lower income groups.
+Rising income inequality in itself is not necessarily bad, depending on the circumstances accompanying it.
+For example, if the rising income inequality is accompanied by rising real incomes for every income group from the lowest to the highest, it is much more acceptable than if it is accompanied by falling real incomes for some of the lowest income groups.

-Global and National Income Inequality
+5. Global and National Income Inequality

-- In the following chart we present the estimated Gini coefficients for the World economy as a whole (before taxes and transfers) from 1960 to 2010. - This chart shows that the degree of World income inequality was quite stable until the early 1980s.
-Then it started to rise, more or less continuously, and reached a peak around the turn of the Century.
-It has been declining since even though it still remains at a relatively high level by recent historical standards. - The recently falling degree of income inequality may seem to be a paradox as anecdotal evidence suggests that the degree of income inequality has been rising almost everywhere in recent years, especially since the 2008 global financial crisis.
+In Chart 2, we present the estimated Gini coefficients for the world economy as a whole (before taxes and transfers) from 1960 to 2010 compiled by Peter S. Larson.
+This chart shows that the degree of world income inequality was quite stable until the early 1980s.
+Then it started to rise, more or less continuously, and reached a peak around the turn of the century.
+It has been declining since even though it still remains at a relatively high level by recent historical standards.